metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_proxy_patch_v1alpha1_manifest.md

 Required:

-- `default` (Attributes) Default is a configuration specific to the group of destinations referenced in 'targetRef'. (see [below for nested schema](#nestedatt--spec--default))
+- `default` (Attributes) Default is a configuration specific to the group of destinationsreferenced in 'targetRef'. (see [below for nested schema](#nestedatt--spec--default))
-- `target_ref` (Attributes) TargetRef is a reference to the resource the policy takes an effect on.
-The resource could be either a real store object or virtual resource defined inplace. (see [below for nested schema](#nestedatt--spec--target_ref))
+- `target_ref` (Attributes) TargetRef is a reference to the resource the policy takes an effect on.The resource could be either a real store object or virtual resourcedefined inplace. (see [below for nested schema](#nestedatt--spec--target_ref))

 <a id="nestedatt--spec--default"></a>
 ### Nested Schema for `spec.default`